zyantific/remodel/README.md

 remodel library [![Build Status](https://travis-ci.org/zyantific/remodel.svg?branch=master)](https://travis-ci.org/zyantific/remodel)
 ===============

-remodel is a lightweight C++ library that allows creating wrappers for proprietary data structures and classes (with possibly many unknown fields) of closed source applications or network traffic avoiding padding fields or messy casts.
+remodel is a lightweight C++ library that allows interaction with applications that don't provide an official API.
+It can be used to create wrappers around the application's data structures and classes (with possibly many unknown fields), thereby avoiding messy casts and padding fields.

 Please note that this library is still in development, things may still change rapidly.